murkasad/Deep-Learning-RAG-Chatbot/README.md

 ### RAG (Retrieval-Augmented Generation) System

+**Instructions for code:**
+Run app.py, the main file, in vscode or any other IDE: python app.py

 **Project Summary**:

 This project is a text retrieval and summarization system that allows users to input a question and receive a concise summary based on relevant content.